How to get from Havana to Vinales Valley in Cuba?

 Vinales – cosy town in western part of Cuba.
 You will find lots of small restaurants on the main street which are actually very nice to spend time in.
 Most of them offer free wifi, which is unusuall for the country.
 Fruit shakes, nice cuisine and a free drink /mohito or similar/ can be reached just for 6-8 CUC.
 Moros y Cristianos is a very popular Cuban dish, it is the Cuban version of rice and beans, a dish found throughout the Caribbean.
 Very tasty for vegetarians like me.

-From Viñales Valley to Havana – a trip back
+From Viñales Valley to Havana – a trip back.

-How you get out of Viniales?
-Well, unfortunately you need to go back same road you came to Viniales, but bus tickets are easily accessible but rememeber to buy in advance.
-Viniales:
+There are plenty of options to get out of Viniales.
+You need to go back same road you came to Viniales.
+Bus tickets are easily accessible but I would recommend to purchase tickets in advance.
+Bus ticket prices from Viniales:

-• Havana 15 CUC
+• To Havana: 15 CUC

-• Confuegos 25 CUC
+• To Confuegos: 25 CUC

-• Trinidad 30 CUC, big comfortable bus 36 CUC (highly reccommended! – it’s a 7.30h drive).
+• To Trinidad: 30 CUC, big comfortable bus 36 CUC (highly recommended! – it’s a 7.30h drive).

 Havana horse